 All domes are kept inflated with a continuous running fan.
 The PVC domes have a backup diesel fan as standard and this can also be supplied as an option on the polyethylene dome if power cuts are a concern.
 When the wind speed picks up, the fans will supply more air to the dome to increase the pressure and make the dome more rigid against the winds.

 All air domes are made in sections and can be dismantled for summer storage if required.
 The two single skin domes will get hot inside on a warm day and so these are recommended for seasonal use only.
 A storage shed can be supplied next the courts.
 If year-round cover is required then a double skin dome is recommended as there will be less solar gain due to the insulation properties.
-The dome will also be more efficient in retaining heat in the winter, but is more labour intensive to dismantle.
+The dome will also be more efficient in retaining heat in the winter, but is more labour intensive and costly to dismantle.

 It is possible to install a range of internal structures inside an air dome such as changing rooms, toilets, seating areas, cafes and such like.
 This is not recommended for seasonal domes.

 Condensation can occur when an air dome is first installed/re-inflated over wet ground.
 If the dome has heating then this will disappear very quickly.
 If there is no heating, then dehumidifiers, aqua vacs or mopping will help to remove the moisture and clear the condensation.